-Another curious ability: the ninja slug can shoot calcium carbonate ‘love-darts’ into potential mates.
-These darts are tipped with hormones that are specially designed to get their targets into the mood for love, with the hope that they’ll forget they were just shot with a spike, increasing the chances for successful reproduction.
+Another curious ability: the Ninja slug can shoot calcium carbonate “love-darts” into potential mates.
+These darts are tipped with hormones that are specially designed to get their targets in the mood for love, with the hope that they’ll forget they were just shot with a spike, increasing the chances for successful reproduction.

 The most well-known defensive trait of the common North American opossum is its overwhelming instinct to simply fake death when confronted with danger.
 This is called Thanatosis, and while somewhat effective against predators other than cars, it just sometimes isn’t enough.
 That is why opossums were also created with a protein called LTNF (Lethal Toxin-Neutralizing Factor) that all but makes them immune to the venom of snakes, bees, and scorpions.
-The way this works is just as it sounds: Once venom is detected within the opossum’s body by the protein, it actively seeks it out and sets to work neutralizing it.
-Amazingly, the marsupial is not only granted immunity to local snakes, but also to snakes on other continents with which it has never had contact.
+The way this works is just as it sounds: Once the venom is detected within the opossum’s body by the protein, it actively seeks it out and sets to work neutralizing it.
+Amazingly, the marsupial is granted immunity to local snakes and snakes on other continents with which it has never had contact.

-Interesting note: The LTNF protein has been injected into rats, and has apparently been successful in granting the rodents immunity to otherwise lethal venoms.
+Interesting note: The LTNF protein has been injected into rats and has apparently successfully granted rodents immunity to otherwise lethal venoms.

 The hippopotamus is known as one of the deadliest creatures in Africa, but this shouldn’t be the defining characteristic of a creature so fascinating.
 Facts and interesting tidbits abound when it comes to these semi-aquatic titans.
 (Only one comes close to this list entry in creep-level: the poop helicopter it creates with its tail).

-In order to deal with the sweltering African heat, hippos spend much of their time partially submerged in lakes and rivers.
+To deal with the sweltering African heat, hippos spend much of their time partially submerged in lakes and rivers.
 The water, however, does nothing to protect the exposed skin of the creatures, and that’s where hippopotamus sunscreen comes into effect: this blood-red, gelatinous secretion is produced much like sweat, though it differs in that the glands that produce it are located under the skin, rather than in it.
-Composed of two highly acidic compounds, the oily ‘blood-sweat’ dries in the presence of mucus and absorbs sunlight in the ultraviolet and visible range.
+Composed of two highly acidic compounds, the oily “blood-sweat” dries in the presence of mucus and absorbs sunlight in the ultraviolet and visible range.

 As a bonus, it turns out that the substance is also a strong antibiotic, helping to prevent infections from open wounds inflicted on one another during fights.